sting7-lgtm/msac-lab6/exercise06.md

 10. Which of the steps could be omitted?

+"I did not strictly need to check the status after every little thing"

 11. Why might it be a bad idea to omit them?

+"It is good to check the status step by step to make sure the operations are performed correctly"

 12. Repeat the above steps to add a new file with the name `vegetables.txt`